OUR GENDER PAY GAP

 The chart below shows the % of Female employees in the upper and lower quartiles for 2021 versus to 2020:

 2021 20.2% 41.8%

 The tables below show the mean and median bonus pay difference between male and female employees, and the percentage of men and women who received bonus pay within the required 12 month reporting period.
 As can be seen from the data below, no bonus payments were made in 2021.

 At Bernard Matthews Foods Ltd, we believe that everyone should have the same opportunities regardless of gender and we will continue to strive to ensure that we create an inclusive culture where everyone has the opportunity to progress.

-Our analysis has shown that our pay and bonus gaps are largely driven by an imbalance in the ratio of men and women, which increases further up the hierarchy (as shown in our pay quartile data).
+Our analysis has shown that our pay gaps are largely driven by an imbalance in the ratio of men and women, which increases further up the hierarchy (as shown in our pay quartile data).
 We continue to be confident that there is no imbalance in the rates of pay given to men and women doing the same or equivalent work, and nor is there a significant gap between men and women at the equivalent grade in our structure.

-We will continue to review our progress against national data, the manufacturing sector and our direct competitors in order to benchmark our progress over time.
+We will continue to review our progress against national data, the food manufacturing sector and our direct competitors in order to benchmark our progress over time.

 I can confirm that our data is accurate.